 Dinosaurs and Fossils

-Discuss the features of dinosaurs, create a simple timeline from Big Bang to present day, find out that fossils the remains of animals and plants, learn that scientists examine fossils to find out about animals and plants that lived a long time ago and handle some real fossils.
+Discuss the features of dinosaurs, create a simple timeline from Big Bang to present day, find out that fossils are the remains of animals and plants, learn that scientists examine fossils to find out about animals and plants that lived a long time ago and handle some real fossils.

 Please note: there are no dinosaurs on permanent display at Tring, though there are birds, reptiles and a few ice age mammals.